-Unlike H.264/AVC, where parallelism was an afterthought, the current HEVC draft contains several proposals aiming at making the codec better “parallelizable”.
-H.264/AVC supports slices, which were introduced mainly to prevent loss of quality in the case of transmission errors, but can also be used to parallelize the decoder.
-Employing slices for parallelism, however, has several problems.
-First and foremost, using many slices to increase parallelism incurs significant coding losses.
-Second, the number of slices is determined by the encoder and if the decoder relies on slices to obtain real-time performance, it may not achieve this if it receives a video sequence with only one or a few slices per frame.
-One of the two parallelization approaches included in the HEVC is Wavefront Parallel Processing (WPP), WPP allows creating picture partitions that can be processed in parallel without incurring high coding losses.
+Unlike H.264/Advanced Video Coding (AVC), where parallelism was an afterthought, the current High Efficiency Video Coding (HEVC) draft contains several proposals aiming at making the codec more “parallelizable.”
+H.264/AVC supports slices, which were mainly introduced to prevent loss of quality in the case of transmission errors, but can also be used to parallelize the decoder.
+Employing slices for parallelism, however, introduces several problems.
+First, using many slices to increase parallelism incurs significant coding losses.
+Second, the number of slices is determined by the encoder.
+If the decoder relies on slices to obtain real-time performance, it may not achieve such a performance if it receives a video sequence with one (or few) slice(s) per frame.
+One of the two parallelization approaches included in HEVC is Wavefront Parallel Processing (WPP).
+WPP allows creation of picture partitions that can be processed in parallel without incurring high coding losses.

-Proceedings of International Conference on Acoustics, Speech, and Signal Processing (ICASSP 2012), Kyoto, Japan, March 2012.
+- Alvarez-Mesa, M., Chi, C., Juurlink, B., George, V., Schierl, T. (2012).
+Parallel Video Decoding in the Emerging HEVC Standard, Proceedings of International Conference on Acoustics, Speech, and Signal Processing (ICASSP 2012), Kyoto, Japan.